 When in Ann Arbor don’t miss:

-Michigan Theater: At 603 E. Liberty, here you will find independent films, music performances, The Bell’s Summer Classics Film Series and The Penny W. Stamps School of Art & Design Speaker Series featuring, artists, designers, photographers, writers and performers.
+Michigan Theater: At 603 E. Liberty, here you will find independent films, music performances, film series and The Penny W. Stamps School of Art & Design Speaker Series featuring, artists, designers, photographers, writers and performers.

 Ann Arbor Summer Festival: A three-week festival featuring music, dance, comedy, film, circus and street arts.

 The Palmer House: A Frank Lloyd House built for Bill and Mary Palmer in the 1950’s.
 It is a stunning property with separate tea house that overlooks the woods in a beautiful landscaped setting.
-It is a three bedroom, two bath home that can be rented from $350 to $500 a night.
+It is a three bedroom, two bath home that can be rented for a rate averaging $420 a night.
 What a great way to stay in a Frank Lloyd Wright design.

 The Fairy Doors of Ann Arbor: As we walked through the town a friend pointed out some tiny painted doors known as the Fairy Doors.
-There are ten small doors on public buildings that started in 2005.
+There are eight small doors on public buildings that started in 2005 along with several others.
 Looking for them has become a cult following, so make sure to look down!!!
-Check out the map.
+Check out the map which is available on their website.